abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     * a ``LocalSearchOperator``: a ``LocalSearchOperator`` or a combination of ``LocalSearchOperator``\s explore the neighborhood of the current solution.
 We detail them in the next section.
     * a ``DecisionBuilder``: this *complementary* ``DecisionBuilder`` helps creating feasible solutions if your ``LocalSearchOperator``\s only return partial solutions, i.e. solutions with unbounded variables.
+It also completes the initial solution if needed.
+      If you know that your candidate and the initial solutions are already feasible, you don't have to provide this ``DecisionBuilder`` (set the corresponding pointer to ``NULL``).

     ..  index:: SearchLimit; in Local Search

-    * a ``SearchLimit``: The ``SearchLimit`` allows to limit the local search, i.e. these limits are only valid within the search of **one** neighborhood.
-The most interesting statistics to limit is probably the number of found
+    * a ``SearchLimit``: This ``SearchLimit`` limits the search of **one** neighborhood.
+      The most interesting statistic to limit is probably the number of found
       solutions:

       ..  code-block:: c++